Photometric Redshifts in JWST Deep Fields: A Pixel-Based Alternative with DeepDISC: Results

 \subsection{Fiducial Performance}

-We quantify performance on our representative test sample of objects, by examining both the redshift PDFs and derived point estimates produced from our fiducial model.
-We construct an ensemble of 10 models using 10 random partitions of the new training data set.
+We quantify performance on our representative test sample of objects by examining both the redshift PDFs and derived point estimates produced from an ensemble of our fiducial model.
+Our ensemble is formed from a k-fold cross-validation strategy, where the data is randomly partitioned into 10 folds.
+Each of the 10 individual models in the ensemble uses a unique fold as a validation set, with the remaining 9 folds as a training set.
 Combining results from an ensemble of models helps to reduce variance in the predictions.
 Loss curves for these models are shown in Figure \ref{fig:ensloss}, along with the likelihood of the spectroscopic redshifts in the validation set given the the predicted photo-z PDFs.
 After ~70 epochs, the validation losses appear to plateau.
 To avoid overfitting, we employ an early stopping method wherein we use the model checkpoints at 70 epochs for our analysis.

 Point estimate metrics calculated for the test sample for each model in the ensemble are listed in Table \ref{tab:ens-metrics}.
 We compute the bias as the median $e_z$, where $e_z = (z_{\rm spec} - z_{\rm phot})/(1+z_{\rm spec})$).
 Scatter is given as $\sigma_{\rm IQR}=(e_{z75}-e_{z25})/1.349$, where the subscripts indicate percentiles of the $e_z$ distribution.
 Finally, outlier fraction $\eta$ is defined as the fraction of objects with $|e_z|$>0.15.
 To remove selection effects, metrics are calculated for the intersection of the set of objects detected by each model.
 For a final result, we combine every model's estimate by adding the each model's estimated GMM for each object.
 The final photo-z PDF for each object is then given by